Updated July 9, 2020.

 Can someone spread the virus without being sick?

 People are thought to be most contagious when they are most symptomatic (the sickest).
-Some spread might be possible before people show symptoms.
+The virus can be spread by people before they show symptoms, or if they never develop serious symptoms.

 How easily does the virus spread?

 How easily a virus spreads from person-to-person can vary.
 Some viruses are highly contagious (spread easily), like measles, while other viruses do not spread as easily.
 The virus that causes COVID-19 seems to be spreading easily and sustainably in the community (“community spread”).
 Community spread means people have been infected with the virus in an area, including some who are not sure how or where they became infected.

 Reported illnesses have ranged from mild symptoms to severe illness and death for confirmed COVID-19 cases.
 Symptoms may appear 2 to 14 days after exposure, based on what has been seen previously as the incubation period of MERS-CoV viruses: